 DUI Drugs in Brea

 According to California law, a drug is any substance, apart from alcohol, that can affect a person's nervous system, brain or muscles.
-As such, it is not only hard drugs like heroin or cocaine that can get you arrested for a drug DUI, but you can also be arrested if you are under the influence of prescription drugs like Adderall or Ambien.How Is a DUID Arrest Determined?
+As such, it is not only hard drugs like heroin or cocaine that can get you arrested for DUI drugs, but you can also be arrested if you are under the influence of prescription drugs like Adderall or Ambien.How is a DUID Arrest Determined?

 - The arresting officer's assessment and observations and

 The arresting officer's assessment will usually be based on:

 - Witnessing unsafe driving

 - A sign of unsafe driving that may indicate that you are under the influence of drugs is swerving.
 If they see that you are failing to stay in your lane while you drive to a certain point, then they may pull you over under suspicion of drug use or intoxication.
 Any sort of minor traffic violation gives the police enough reason to pull you over and make sure that you are driving properly and are keeping yourself and those around you safe from any reckless behavior.

 - Some symptoms that the officer might look for to indicate that you are operating a vehicle while under the influence of drugs include dilated pupils or possible injection marks on the person’s body.